AdobeDocs/experience-manager-cloud-manager.fr-FR/help/using/customer-journey.md

 1. **Nouveau client AEM dans Adobe Managed Services**

-   En tant que nouveau client, vous intégrerez [!UICONTROL Cloud Manager] dans le cadre du processus d’intégration au service cloud géré Adobe.
+   As a new customer, you will be on-boarded to [!UICONTROL Cloud Manager] as part of the on-boarding process to the Adobe Managed Services.

-   L’URL d’accès à [!UICONTROL Cloud Manager] figure dans l’e-mail de bienvenue.
-Celui-ci comprend aussi des instructions pour se connecter à [!UICONTROL Experience Cloud] et utiliser Adobe Admin Console afin de gérer vos utilisateurs et leurs autorisations respectives, pour ceux qui doivent avoir accès à [!UICONTROL Cloud Manager].
+   The URL to access [!UICONTROL Cloud Manager] will be included in the welcome email, along with the instructions to login to [!UICONTROL Experience Cloud], and use the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

 1. **Client AEM actuel dans Adobe Managed Services**

    En tant que client actuel, vous devrez d’abord mettre à niveau vos environnements de production et vos autres environnements existants pour la version AEM 6.4.
 Lors de la mise à niveau, vous serez intégré et recevrez l’URL pour avoir accès à [!UICONTROL Cloud Manager].
-De plus, vous devrez commencer à utiliser Adobe Admin Console pour gérer vos utilisateurs et leurs autorisations respectives, pour ceux qui doivent avoir accès à [!UICONTROL Cloud Manager].
+Additionally, you will need to start using the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

    Votre projet AEM existant devra également se conformer aux bonnes pratiques recommandées, car vous commencerez à utiliser [!UICONTROL Cloud Manager] pour déployer de nouveaux changements de code dans vos environnements AEM.